 Diabetes… can Ginger Help?

-Diabetes is certainly the world’s fastest growing health crisis.
+Diabetes is certainly the world’s fastest-growing health crisis.
 Awful food choices take most of the blame for type II Diabetes.
 There are different reasons for type I diabetics.
 Food can also be part of the solution for controlling diabetes and possible reversal for type II sufferers.
 Diabetes is no joke… blindness… loss of limbs… if you have diabetes, please take it seriously.

 How can Ginger be Used in Fighting CANCER?

 My outlook on health is about seeking out the best food choices for optimum health.
-Right now… I want to feel as good physically as I possible can… this involves research and taking certain actions… being committed.
+Right now… I want to feel as good physically as I possibly can… this involves research and taking certain actions… being committed.
 I only have my health… and I value it… do you?

 As you may know, cancer is a disease of abnormal cell growth.
 Cellular health is EVERYTHING!
 Cancer is often an awakening to gear towards some lifestyle changes.
 Dietary choices may become a new concern.
 Ginger, while not a cure for cancer, may lower your risk.
-Ginger contains cell-protecting properties that may reduce cellular activity which cause changes in your DNA, premature cell death, and rapid growth of cancerous cells.
+Ginger contains cell-protecting properties that may reduce cellular activity which causes changes in your DNA, premature cell death, and rapid growth of cancerous cells.